aws-neuron/aws-neuron-sdk/libraries/nxd-inference/api-guides/api-guide.rst

 FusedSpecNeuronConfig
 ~~~~~~~~~~~~~~~~~~~~~

-A configuration for a model that uses fused speculation, where the
+A configuration for a model that uses fused speculation, which is a speculative
-target and draft models are compiled into a combined model.
+decoding feature where the target and draft models are compiled into a combined model to improve
+performance.
+For more information, see :ref:`nxd-fused-speculative-decoding`.

 .. _attributes-3: